The 20 Best VLDLR-Associated Cerebellar Hypoplasia Doctors Near Me in Maryland, US

 Offers Telehealth

-Tesfaye Zelleke is a Neurologist in Silver Spring, Maryland.
+Tesfaye Zelleke is a Neurologist practicing medicine in Silver Spring, Maryland.
 Dr. Zelleke is rated as an Experienced provider by MediFind in the treatment of VLDLR-Associated Cerebellar Hypoplasia.
-His top areas of expertise are Epilepsy, Seizures, Cortical Dysplasia, and Absence Seizure.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Seizures, Cortical Dysplasia, and Primary Amebic Meningoencephalitis.

 Experienced in VLDLR-Associated Cerebellar Hypoplasia